JasonGuoo/gemini-cli-api/README.md

   -d '{ "model": "gemini-2.5-flash", "messages": [{"role": "user", "content": "Hello, how are you today?"}], "stream": false }'
 ```

-## What is this project?

-This project provides a **RESTful API compatible with the OpenAI API specification**, by wrapping the `gemini-cli` tool.
-This allows developers to leverage Google's powerful Gemini models using existing OpenAI-compatible applications and libraries, with minimal to no code changes.

 ### The Free Tier Advantage: Gemini CLI vs. Gemini API

 A key differentiator of this project is its ability to utilize the **generous free tier** offered by Google AI Studio (which `gemini-cli` accesses).
 This provides a significant advantage for development and prototyping: